Joe was startled to his core to suddenly

 battle within him.
 It was as though the light, love and warmth

-now surrounding him could not be in the same place as the feelings of
+now surrounding him on the outside could not be in the same place as the feelings of

 Evidently, those two infinitely diverse sets of feelings could

 be permitted to exist together in one place.
-As though the
+It seemed as though the

 him apart in its attempt to force him in the opposite direction.